Southampton-RSG-Training/rsg-theme/_includes/workshop_index_static.md

   <strong>Accessibility:</strong>
 <p>
   We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+Please get in touch if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>